 - possession of material that is explosive or incendiary with the intent to cause arson.

-(i) he thereby recklessly places another person in danger of death or bodily injury, including but not limited to a firefighter, police officer or other person actively engaged in fighting the fire; or
+- He thereby recklessly places another person in danger of death or bodily injury.
+This includes but is not limited to a firefighter, police officer, or another person actively fighting the fire; or

-Each variation of arson has its own set of requirements that must be met for sentencing and in turn, will also determine the severity of the penalty.
+Each variation of arson has its own set of requirements for sentencing and for determining the severity of the penalty.
 In almost all cases, arson is a felony charge.
-If someone is killed as a result of arson, you can be charged with murder and in some cases, serve life in prison.
+If someone dies as a result of arson, you can be charged with murder and serve life in prison.

 Burglary: One of the First Degree Felony Charges in Pennsylvania

 Pennsylvania law defines burglary as entering any building or occupied structure with the intent to commit a crime.
-With intent being the key component of the charge, there is no need to break and enter a facility for a burglary to be committed as long as there was intent to commit a crime.
+With intent being the key component of the charge, there is no need to enter a facility to be guilty of burglary.
+There only needs to be an intent to commit a crime with burglary.

 In general, defense to a burglary charge may be: